CA$200.00

 Edition: First Edition Hardcover

-This beautiful first edition hardcover is in near fine condition.
-The front board has a slight mark.
-The pages are tight and appear unread; the binding is square and secure.
+This beautiful first edition, first printing hardcover is in fine condition.
+The front board shows a slight mark.
+The pages are clean, crisp, and unmarked throughout, presenting as fresh and unread.
 The dust jacket is clean and unmarked.
-Bound in brown cloth boards with bright gilt lettering on the spine The Shell Seekers became a huge success, both commercially and critically, and solidified Pilcher’s reputation as a master of the modern family saga.
+The Shell Seekers became a huge success, both commercially and critically, and solidified Pilcher’s reputation as a master of the modern family saga.
 The novel was adapted into a television film and continues to be cherished by readers around the world.
 At the heart of the story is a painting called The Shell Seekers, created by Penelope's father, which serves as a symbol of her family’s history and a source of tension among her children, who hold conflicting views about its fate.
 Some see it as a valuable asset to sell, while others regard it as a cherished heirloom that should remain in the family.
 Through this central conflict, Pilcher explores themes of love, legacy, and the true meaning of home.